 We’ve managed to publish 4 annual volumes so far.
 The project of this journal has been cited as innovative, timely, and necessary.
 We open up opportunities for scholar/practitioners at all levels, whether in Academia or not, to envision new ways of engaging with the past.
 Epoiesen provides a venue for the more creative and untraditional outputs produced through the Public History programme and Digital Humanities M.A..
 It also provides an opportunity for graduate students to have their theses and major research essays published.

-We want to professionalize the journal, and create an opportunity for a PhD student or Postdoc to take on the role of Managing Editor.
-We want to be able to hire professional copy editor.
-We would love to hire a web editor to polish our site, and increase its reach.
+Funds raised will help to professionalize the journal, and create an opportunity for a PhD student or Postdoc to take on the role of Managing Editor.
+We want to be able to hire professional copy editor and to hire a web editor to polish our site, and increase its reach.

 The training opportunities that this journal provides in the areas of public engagement, outreach, publishing, web technologies, digital rights management, data management, and archiving are hands-on, experiential learning activities that are otherwise hard to provide in the context of course work.